seb7wake/CoffeeChatr/README.md

 # CoffeeChatr

 Welcome to CoffeeChatr, the platform for young professionals to brew meaningful conversations!
 Say goodbye to awkward silences and hello to engaging interactions.
-With BeanTalks, you can easily create coffee chatting questions, track your meetings, and save notes for each meeting.
+With CoffeeChatr, you can easily create coffee chatting questions, track your meetings, and save notes for each meeting.
 Cheers to coffee, connections, and captivating conversations!

 ## Getting Started Locally :ship: